-After reviewing GM's proposal, the Office of the Special Master has determined that, in general, the proposed cash salaries target the 50th percentile of cash salaries paid to persons in similar positions or roles at similar entities.
-The Office of the Special Master has also concluded that, with respect to the proposed salary increases, such increases are appropriate in light of the enhanced responsibilities and expanded roles of the affected employees and the cash salaries paid to individuals in their peer group.
-The Office of the Special Master has determined, however, that in certain cases the full amount of the proposed increases was not justified.
+After reviewing GM's proposal, the Office of the Special Master has determined that in certain cases the full amount of the proposed increases was not justified.
 The cash salaries that the Office of the Special Master has determined are consistent with the public interest standard for the Covered Employees are set forth in Exhibit I.